jondowson/Zero_Knowledge/README.md

 A better approach would be to encourage participation in the patent process through streamlined processes and financial incentives.
 This could be achieved with an IP marketplace that facilitates frictionless collabortation.
-This would be an enabling technology to speed up product / process development between multiple parties.
+This would be an enabling technology to speed up product / process development between multiple parties and would leverage blockchain technologies.

-This proposal would leverages blockchain and its core technologies as a trust platform.
-- [ ] Blockchain - so no one party has any advantage over the other (trustless platform).
+- [ ] Blockchain - the trustless collaboration platform where no one party has any advantage over the other.
 - [ ] Zero Knowledge Proofs (ZKP) - capture intellectual property as meta data.
 - [ ] Smart contracts - automate the legal and financial aspects of collaboration in a transparent and fair way.